Anton87/getdata-031/README.md

 ```

-1. Merge the training and the test sets to create one data set.
+### 2. Merge the training and the test sets to create one data set.

-The function read.tables load a dataset split across different files.
+The function read.tables loads a dataset split across different files.

-The code use the function read.tables to load the train and test dataset.
+The code uses the function read.tables to load the train and test dataset.

 The train and test dataset are then merged.